rar-ensemble/lab_site/data-management/index.md

 The `readlink -f .` command above tells us the true file path of the home directory, showing that when we log in, we are in `volume2`.
 As mentioned above, this is where you'll move data to when you are not currently working on it.

 After the first time your rrlogin home directory has been backed up, you'll be able to find that data in your `/volume1/backup/user/rrbackup/` folder.
-The alias `cdb` has been made available to everyone to `cd` to their `/volume1/backup/user/` folder.
 So finding your backed-up data would look like this:

 ```
 user@rrlogin:~$ rrstorage
-user@rrstorage:~$ cdb
+user@rrstorage:~$ cd /volume1/backup/$USER/rrbackup
 user@rrstorage:/volume1/backup/user$ ls
-rrbackup
-user@rrstorage:/volume1/backup/user$ ls rrbackup
 [all of user's backed-up files]
 ```